 Dell moves to go public, spurns IPO

-Dell Inc said on Monday it will buy out the holders of shares that track the performance of VMWare Inc using a mix of cash and equity in Dell.
+REUTERS: Dell Technologies Inc said on Monday it would pay US$21.7 billion in cash and stock to buy back shares tied to its interest in software company VMware Inc, returning the computer maker to the stock market without an initial public offering.

-REUTERS: Dell Technologies Inc said on Monday it would pay US$21.7 billion in to buy back shares tied to its interest in software company VMware Inc , paving the computer maker's way back to the public market without an initial public offering.
+Dell said the agreement values its equity at between US$61.1 billion and US$70.1 billion, more than twice the value of the US$24.9 billion deal that founder and Chief Executive Officer Michael Dell and buyout firm Silver Lake clinched to take the company private in 2013.

-Dell said the cash and stock deal will value its equity at between US$61.1 billion and US$70.1 billion, more than twice the US$24.9 billion that founder and Chief Executive Michael Dell and buyout firm Silver Lake paid to take company private in 2013.
+The transaction will allow Dell to bypass the traditional IPO process, which would likely have involved grilling by stock market investors over Dell's US$52.7 billion debt pile.

-The transaction will allow Dell to bypass the traditional IPO process, which would likely have involved grilling by stock market investors over its US$52.7 billion debt pile.
+A new public security will give Dell currency it can use to pay for acquisitions beyond cash.
+The security that Dell is buying back is a so-called tracking stock tied to its 81 percent economic stake in VMware.
+VMware specializes in virtualization, which allows multiple systems and applications to run at the same time on the same server, something can cut companies' IT costs.

-A new public security gives Dell currency it can use to pay for acquisitions beyond cash.
-The security which Dell is buying back is a so-called tracking stock tied to its 81 percent economic stake in VMware.
-VMware specializes in virtualization, a technology which allows multiple systems and applications to run at the same time on the same server, which can cut companies' IT costs.
+Dell hopes the deal will allow investors to value it more easily, because it will remove the complexity of the tracking stock, according to sources familiar with the company's thinking.

 Dell said it will list its Class C shares on the New York Stock Exchange following the completion of the deal that will eliminate its tracking stock.
-Following the deal, investors who owned the tracking stock will in aggregate account for between 20.8 percent and 31 percent of Dell's ownership.
+Following the deal, investors who owned the tracking stock will collectively account for between 20.8 percent and 31 percent of Dell's ownership.

 The transaction represents a premium of 28.9 percent to the closing price of the tracking stock on Friday.
-The stock was up 10 percent at US$93 in afternoon trading.
-VMware shares also rose 10 percent to US$161.75.
+The stock ended 9 percent higher at US$92.20 on Monday.
+VMware shares rose 10.2 percent to US$162.02.

 "We believe that this development is positive for VMware shares not only because it avoids the reverse merger scenario, but also because there is the possibility of VMware being taken out by Dell in the future as a 'second step' following this transaction," FBN Securities analyst Shebly Seyrafi wrote in a note.